 Six Elements still made sense as my corporate name back then because everything I was creating still fit the name.

-As my interests evolved beyond the world of decorating and home staging, I realized that the overarching theme of my life had been embracing possibility and helping others do the same.
+As my interests evolved beyond the world of decorating and home staging, I realized I needed to broaden my corporate name.

-So I decided to rename my corporation Voice Of Possibility Group Inc. Six Elements and Staging Diva would be two divisions within the company.
+So I decided to rename my corporation Six Elements Design Group Inc. Six Elements Home Staging and Redesign and Staging Diva would be two divisions within the company.
+With a third division, Debra Gould Studio coming in 2022.

-“Complexity comes disguised as something we think we need to be successful, but it actually contributes to our failure.” ~ Kenny Rueter
+“Complexity comes disguised as something we need to be successful, but it can actually contribute to our failure.”

 I’ve certainly fallen into the “complexity trap,” which is how I ended up with about 10 websites.
 I say “about” because I honestly never remember what they all are.
 Of course I could figure it out, but I’ve noticed I don’t even want to!

-There’s a page with my websites listed, but it’s far from a complete list.
+There’s a page with some of my websites listed.
 I keep editing it down as I lose my enthusiasm for the idea that started it.
 Maintaining too many web properties takes too much “personal bandwidth” as one of my mentors, Jonathan Fields, calls it.

 It’s like I’ve got this big basket of kittens and they never stay together.
 They wander off in different directions every time I’m busy attending to the neediest one.